Why eBay believes in open-sourcing Krylov, its AI platform

-It’s hard to find a tech company these days that isn’t attempting some sort of AI-related product, service, or initiative, but eBay went all-in by building its own AI platform, called Krylov.
+It’s hard to find a tech company that isn’t attempting some sort of AI-related product, service, or initiative these days, but eBay went all-in by building its own AI platform, called Krylov.
 Sanjeev Katariya, eBay’s VP and chief architect of AI and platforms, described Krylov in an interview with VentureBeat: “At the very highest level, Krylov is a machine learning platform that enables data scientists and machine learning engineers to ship all different kinds of models for all kinds of data quickly into production, which gets integrated into user experiences that eBay ships globally.”

-It’s a multi-tenant, cloud-based platform that involves technologies like computer vision and natural language processing (NLP); techniques including distributed training and hyper-parameter tuning; and tools germane to eBay’s services like merchandising recommendations, buyer personalization, seller price guidance, and shipping estimates.
+It’s a multi-tenant, cloud-based platform that involves technologies like computer vision and natural language processing (NLP); techniques including distributed training and hyper-parameter tuning; and tools germane to eBay’s services, like merchandising recommendations, buyer personalization, seller price guidance, and shipping estimates.

-eBay representatives would not share any financial figures around how much it’s put into Karlov.
-Even if they did, the hard costs — however significant they may or may not be — would tell only part of the story of what eBay has invested to build it, across years of internal organizational efforts across the globe.
-Even so, eBay is open-sourcing Krylov.
+eBay representatives would not share how much money the company has put into Karlov.
+Even if they did, the hard costs — however significant they may or may not be — wouldn’t fully capture what eBay has invested to build it over years of internal organizational efforts around the globe.
+And after all that, eBay is now open-sourcing Krylov.
 Katariya described how the company built the platform and explained why he believes in open-sourcing it.

 Why build an AI platform?

 It’s fair to ask why eBay bothered to create an entire platform in the first place.
-There are other AI platforms out there already; an eBay blog post mentions some, including Google, Facebook’s FBLearner, and Uber’s Michaelangelo.
+There are other AI platforms out there already: An eBay blog post mentions some, including Google, Facebook’s FBLearner, and Uber’s Michelangelo.

-But, he said, “When you take a look at stuff that lives in open source, and stuff that lives in public cloud, one of the things is that […] they are components.
+But, Katariya said, “When you take a look at stuff that lives in open source and stuff that lives in public cloud, one of the things is that … they are components.
 It’s not a well-stitched system that puts it all together.”

 “You’ve got the data pieces separately.
 You have bits and pieces of machine learning systems, and training systems.
 You have runtimes like TensorRT.
-But […] when you need to ship a production system, and make something work for your customers, you need to operationalize them, stitch them together, and build innovation into that system,” he said.
+But … when you need to ship a production system and make something work for your customers, you need to operationalize them, stitch them together, and build innovation into that system,” he said.

 Katariya said that some of what eBay built in-house doesn’t exist anywhere else.
-And he said that eBay does use some of the publicly available tools, “But we add our secret sauces to it.”
+And eBay does use some of the publicly available tools, “But we add our secret sauces to it.”

-The company has a massive amount of data to handle — some 1.4 billion user interactions globally (up from 1.2 billion) across different languages, in some 190 markets — and then has to train systems in a “distributed fashion” and enable both experimentation and production.
-With so much invested — again, the company wouldn’t share numbers — in hiring data scientists and engineers, eBay needed to create a platform to maximize the efficiency of those people and their output.
+The company has a massive amount of data to handle — some 1.4 billion user interactions globally (up from 1.2 billion in March) across different languages, in some 190 markets.
+And then it has to train systems in a “distributed fashion” and enable both experimentation and production.
+With so much invested in hiring data scientists and engineers — again, the company wouldn’t share numbers — eBay needed to create a platform to maximize their efficiency and output.
 And so it endeavored to build Krylov.

 Organizational challenges